accelatrix/accelatrix/README.md

 *****************************************************************************************************************

-In order to control the serialzation process, the Type-centric JSON serializer makes several decorators available:
+In order to control the serialzation process, the type-centric JSON serializer makes several decorators available:

     - @KnownType
     - @DataMember